Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 • Sued to break up Google’s monopoly over online advertising, requesting that the court order Google to separately divest its various online ad businesses, to protect advertisers, online publishers, and consumers from Google’s monopoly.

 • Won the first criminal monopolization case in 50 years against a construction firm that agreed to split markets with a competing company.
+The DOJ also held the President of the company criminally liable in which he pled guilty for attempting to monopolize the market for highway crack-sealing services.

 • Launched a monopolization investigationinto the managed-care industry, which includes healthcare giants UnitedHealth and CVS Health, owner of Aetna.